 - 4 seconds in, 4 seconds hold, 4 seconds out, 4 seconds hold

-- Also known as “box breathing,” square breathing is a relaxation technique with a simple rhythm, making it easy to use even when a visual breathing aid is not available.
+- Also known as “box breathing,” square breathing is a relaxation technique with a simple rhythm, making it easy to use even in more difficult breathing conditions when a visual breathing aid is not available.

 - Consider saying a four syllable word in your head (such as “Miss-iss-ipp-i”) to keep a proper pace.